ESA title

 To be eligible for the Junior Professional Programme, you must have:

-• Two to three years of professional experience.
-If you took part in our entry-level programmes (YGT Programme, National Trainee Programme and Research Fellow programme), the time spent at ESA counts towards the experience requirement.
+• Two to three years of relevant professional experience.
+If you took part in our entry-level programmes (EGT Programme, National Trainee Programmes and Research Fellowship Programme), the time spent at ESA counts towards the experience requirement.

-How is it different from the Young Graduate Trainee Programme or National Trainee Programme?
+How is it different from the ESA Graduate Trainee Programme or National Trainee Programmes?

 However, the Junior Professional Programme is different in that it is open to professionals with two to three years of experience.
-So, you must have accumulated a certain amount of professional experience after graduation before applying to a JP position, which is not the case for the YGT Programme or the National Trainee Programme.
+So, you must have accumulated a certain amount of professional experience after completing your Master's degree before applying to a JP position, which is not the case for the EGT Programme or the National Trainee Programmes.

-Another key difference is the employment conditions: the Junior Professional Programme offers an ESA staff contract for a fixed-term period of three years, with the perspective of conversion to a permanent contract upon completion of the programme.
+Another key difference is the employment conditions: the Junior Professional Programme offers an ESA staff contract for an initial period of four years, with the perspective of conversion to an indefinite contract upon completion of the programme.

-Can I apply to the Junior Professional Programme and YGT Programme at the same time?
+Can I apply to the Junior Professional Programme and EGT Programme at the same time?

-The basic requirements in terms of professional experience are not the same: for the YGT Programme, you should be about to graduate, have recently graduated or have 1-2 years’ professional experience.
-For the Junior Professional Programme, you must have two to three years’ professional experience after you graduated at Master’s level.
-So, your level of professional experience will determine which programme you are eligible to apply to.
+The basic requirements in terms of professional experience are not the same (see above).
+Your level of professional experience will determine which programme you are eligible to apply to.

-I was a Young Graduate Trainee or National Trainee at ESA in recent years.
-Am I eligible for the Young Professional Programme?
+I was an ESA Graduate Trainee or National Trainee at ESA in recent years.
+Am I eligible for the Junior Professional Programme?

-If you have a total of two to three years of professional experience, yes!
-Your time at ESA as a Young Graduate Trainee or National Trainee is considered a valid professional experience and counts towards the experience requirement.
+If you have a total of two to three years of professional experience after your Master, yes!
+Your time at ESA as a Graduate Trainee or National Trainee is considered as valid professional experience and counts towards the experience requirement.

 Does PhD research count towards professional experience?